 You see, this Great Little Trading pegboard wall organiser is a master of disguise.

-Whilst it’s the perfect addition to a child’s bedroom, home office, family kitchen — or even a shed — it also makes the most amazing jewellery tidy.
+Whilst it’s the perfect addition to a child’s bedroom.
+Or home office, family kitchen — or even a shed — it also makes the most amazing jewellery tidy.

 I covered the cork-board with some fabric that I’d received in the goody-bag at last year’s Britmums conference.